 Hey friend!
-I'm sure we're already besties on Periscope and Instagram, which means you know how much I've been raving about my new toy, the iPad Pro!
+I'm sure we're already besties on Instagram, which means you know how much I've been raving about my new iPad Pro!

 I've resisted going digital for a long time, I tried a few Wacom tablets and didn't really enjoy them.
 But when the iPad Pro, and more specifically the Apple Pencil came along, and I could do everything from rough pencil-looking sketches to outputting vector art...all from Starbucks...SOLD!
 And best of all I'm drawing and (digitally) painting more than ever!

 Here's a round-up of my top five favorite apps for art and drawing, so far (and believe me, I've downloaded and tried a LOT of apps)!

 Now I know this is going to be a controversial 'number one' but here's why I love Adobe Draw so much.
 Vector Art people.
 You can output it straight to Illustrator, upload it to Adobe Cloud or Behance with a tap of a finger.
 Awesome.
 Think of all the lovely line art coloring pages you can produce on this thing.
 And while I love, love, love paper and watercolor, it sure is nice to be able to just hit the back button when I mess up.

 Here's an example of something I recently drew in Adobe Illustrator Draw.

 Procreate is a super professional app with lovely brushes, pens, and other tools to choose from.
 The Apple pencil works brilliantly, letting you shade when held at an angle etc. You can change the size and resolution of your canvas, have multiple layers, and export your files as PSD / PNG / JPG etc. I have yet to really master Procreate, but I can see the astounding potential of this app.